nawrockie/ribosensor_wrapper/00README.txt

 #
 # Column 1 [idx]:      index of sequence in input sequence file
 # Column 2 [target]:   name of target sequence
-# Column 3 [taxonomy]: inferred taxonomy of sequence
+# Column 3 [taxonomy]: inferred taxonomy and LSU/SSU type of sequence
 # Column 4 [strnd]:    strand ('plus' or 'minus') of best-scoring hit
 # Column 5 [type]:     "R<1>S<2>" <1> is 'P' if passes ribotyper, 'F' if fails; <2> is same, but for sensor
 # Column 6 [failsto]:  'pass' if sequence passes